mangopdf/mangopdf.github.io/_drafts/sunburntcountry.md

 I cannot stress enough the degree to which this is not an elite hacker tool.

-"Inspect Element", as it's called, is a feature of Google Chrome that lets you see the computer's representation (HTML) of the page you're looking at.
-Everything you see when you use it was already downloaded to your computer, you just hadn't asked Chrome to show it to you yet.
+"Inspect Element", as it's called, is a feature of Google Chrome that lets you see the computer's internal representation (HTML) of the page you're looking at.
+Kinda like opening up a clock and looking at the cool cog party inside.
+Cog ganggg.
+Everything you see when you use "Inspect Element" was already downloaded to your computer, you just hadn't asked Chrome to show it to you yet.

 Cheap tricks such as these are used by programmers to try and understand how the website works.
-This is ultimately futile: Nobody can understand how a website works.
+This is ultimately futile: Nobody can understand how websites work.
 Unfortunately, it sure _looks_ like hacking the first time you see it.

 If you'd like to know more about it,I've prepared a short video.